mleworkshop/mleworkshop.github.io/editions/mle2025/index.md

 ### Workshop Format

-#### The workshop will be held completely online!
+#### The workshop will be held completely online

-This full-day workshop will prioritize discussions over presentations.
-We plan to open with a keynote in the morning, followed by paper presentations.
+This half-day workshop will open with a keynote in the morning, followed by paper presentations, and discussion.
-The afternoon will then be spent primarily in discussions inspired by topics raised by the keynotes and paper presentations.
 Where there is sufficient divergence in the topics raised, we will create break-out groups of participants interested in each sub-topic.
 The goal of these discussions is to identify commonalities and connections between different topics, support research networking, cross-pollination, and informal knowledge transfer.
 The final session of the workshop will be focused on summarizing the key topics and ideas discussed at the workshop to help identify the next steps that may be followed up by workshop participants.